calebdaze/Weather_shell/README.md

 Q:Are you going to do anything else with this?
 A: Maybe!
 I have some ideas and want to start getting into the cybersecurity field so these projects will help teach me and show I know the code!

+Q: Do I have to do anything?
+A: Yes!
+At the current moment you must enter your lat and long while also putting in your own openweather API keys!
+The are free!

+TODO:
+Add a way where user can put their own city in program while having the program remember it.
+Make it where user can change F and C